Dr. med. Heinz Lüscher

 The chokeberry (Aronia melanocarpa) originally grew wild in the USA, but has been cultivated in Europe, including Switzerland, for several years.
 The plant grows like a bush and can grow to a height of two to three metres.
 It is extremely hardy and frugal and does not require any pesticides.
 What is really astonishing, however, is the enormous health potential of these berries, which are not very noticeable both visually and in taste!

-The berries have long attracted the attention of complementary medicine because of the high content of polyphenols.
-These secondary plant compounds have numerous beneficial effects on health.
+Chokeberries have long attracted the attention of complementary medicine because of the high content of polyphenols.
+These belong to the secondary plant substances, which have numerous positive effects on health.

 More than 200 studies prove the connection between the intake of more berries, fruits and vegetables (in organic quality) and the decrease of cardiovascular diseases and cancer.
-Some of these studies have been published in well-known medical journals and are still ignored by most doctors.
+Individuals of these studies have been published in prestigious medical journals and yet most doctors do not pay attention to them.

 What are antioxidants?